STMUD ENGAGE ▸

 The big war is over.
 Nobody won.
 Treaties were signed in stations that smell like coolant and old smoke, and a hundred million junior officers got handed a ship and told to keep the silence.

 STMUD is set in a parallel-canon Trek universe a few years after the last great power conflict.
-The Federation, the Klingon Empire, the Romulan Star Empire, and the Cardassian Union all walked away from that war scarred and short-handed.
+The Federation, the Klingon Empire, the Romulan Star Empire, and the Cardassian Union all walked away scarred and short-handed.
 Patrol grids have holes.
-Border zones are technically "demilitarized."
+Border zones are technically “demilitarized.”
 Pirates and salvage crews have learned where to look.

 What you do with that is the story.

 • Not pay-to-win.
-Free, no microtransactions, no premium currency.
+Free.
+No microtransactions, no premium currency.

 • Not a clicker.
 You’ll type commands.
 You’ll read text.
 You’ll lose people.